What it actually addresses

 Sessions differ depending on whether it is individual or couples work, but the general shape is similar:

-1. Listening without agenda — the first stage is understanding what each person is actually experiencing, not what they are saying they are experiencing
+Understanding what each person is actually experiencing — not what they are saying they are experiencing.

-2. Mapping recurring patterns — identifying the sequence of triggers, reactions, and withdrawals that repeat in conflict
+Identifying the sequence of triggers, reactions, and withdrawals that repeat in conflict.

-3. Tracing the emotional meaning — understanding what the pattern means to each person at a deeper level
+Understanding what the pattern means to each person at a deeper level — the fear or need underneath the behaviour.

-5. Rebuilding or redefining the relationship — whether that means a renewed connection or a more honest reckoning with incompatibility
+Whether that means a renewed connection or a more honest reckoning with what the relationship is and what it is not.

 The role of the subconscious